mit-ll-responsible-ai/hydra-zen/README.md

   path: __main__.parabaloid
 ```

-This structured configuration of our function can have its various configurable parameters overriden
-before it is used to instantiate the objects that are needed by our function.
+Suppose that we want to run `gradient_descent` using the `SGD` optimizer configured with different momentum
+values.
+We don't need to write boiler plate code to expose this particular parameter of this particular object in order
+to adjust its value; Hydra makes it easy to override any of the above configured values.
-Let's launch multiple hydra jobs, and configure each one to perform gradient descent with a different momentum value.
+To see this, we'll launch multiple hydra jobs from a Python console (or notebook) and configure each one to perform
+gradient descent with a different SDG-momentum value.

 ```python
 >>> from hydra_zen import instantiate  # annotated alias of hydra.utils.instantiate